GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 The Reddit API brings in hundreds of properties per article, and 50 articles per pull.
 That's a lot of data we don't need.
 All we need is the id, title, if it has been removed, and timestamp.

--Pulled out the relevant data from each topic message -Ensure that we haven't seen this article ID before -Use a counter to ensure we have enough data that it's worth storing in a parquet file
+#### Pulled out the relevant data from each topic message
+#### Ensure that we haven't seen this article ID before
+#### Use a counter to ensure we have enough data that it's worth storing in a parquet file
+The requirement is for 10 API pings to occur, which occur every 10 minutes, or store results every 100 minutes into a google bucket.

+## collectparquet.py

+### Downloads data with set prefix

+This prefix pulls in *all* data that is relevant and available in parquet files.

+### Duplicate protection

+Since article title updates are pretty rare, this is a simple and mostly effective way to ensure we don't dump the same news article twice, just in case our redundancy efforts in the consumer failed (say, through a consumer restart).

+### push_incremental.py

+This code will take a daily specific date and only pull in parquet data from that date.
+This would be the python script to run daily to update the bigquery article_data table.

+This code is very similar to the code we see in collectparquet, except the filter is different (includes the date).

+### transform_time_series.py

+Also a simple script that aggregates the number of columns per hour from the Article_Data table.
+For this to run daily, a time filter should be put on the BigQuery query based on the current datetime.